naveenv27/AssignmentDeadlineTexts/README.md

 b.
 Notifications would be nice.
 c.
 Having the option of receiving notifications for when a professor adds or edits an assignment deadline would be nice but u not necessary for this application

-##Question 7:
+## Question 7:
-#a.
+a.
 To make sure my students turn in my assignments or have to fail them
-#b.
+b.
 For teachers it’s a way to get info into to students in as easier way.
 I’m on my phone way more than I’m on Brightspace and this would be a better platform for communication and would allow for less excuses regarding missed assignments.
-#c.
+c.
 Some professors truly do care about their students and would start using this service if students request it

-#Question 8:
+# Question 8:
 a.
-Would like to have the option to do both
+Would like to have the option to do both \n
 b.
 Just a certain class but with a later option to opt in class by class
 c.
 Just a certain class is enough, if I wanted to see more classes I could just more text messages.